mgurley/inav/README.md

 The [Szollosi Healthcare Innovation Program](http://www.theshiphome.org/) and the [Northwestern University Biomedical Informatics Center](http://www.nucats.northwestern.edu/centers/nubic/index.html) have built such a tool -- the Inflection Navigator.

-For questions or inquiries about the the Inflection Navigator, please contact <a href="mailto:m-gurley@northwestern.edu">Michael Gurley</a> at the [Northwestern University Biomedical Informatics Center][NUBIC].
+For questions about the the Inflection Navigator, please contact <a href="mailto:m-gurley@northwestern.edu">Michael Gurley</a> at the [Northwestern University Biomedical Informatics Center][NUBIC].

 # Technical Architecture